-Frequently asked questions about the Coronavirus (COVID-19)
+Frequently asked questions about coronavirus (COVID-19)

 We are currently experiencing a high volume of calls from Members who have business cover with The Retail Mutual and have questions in relation to coronavirus and how it may impact their business.
-We have pulled together some frequently asked questions surrounding coronavirus.
+We have put together some frequently asked questions surrounding coronavirus.

 If there is a forced closure of businesses by the Government, there would not be cover in place for any resulting loss to your business.

-The government is issuing daily updates on the COVID-19 outbreak; find the latest guidance for businesses, as of 17th March, here.
+The Government is issuing daily updates on the COVID-19 outbreak; find the latest guidance for businesses, as of 17th March, here.

-Click here for more information and guidance from the government on addressing coronavirus in the workplace; this is updated regularly in line with the changing situation.
+Click here for more information and guidance from the Government on addressing coronavirus in the workplace; this is updated regularly in line with the changing situation.

-You may be eligible for financial support from the government following the recent announcements from the Chancellor.
+You may be eligible for financial support from the Government following the recent announcements from the Chancellor.